-Mobile phones, vehicles that are driven alone, electronic money, 3D printers and augmented reality is drastically changing when, how and why we buy online.
+Mobile phones, vehicles that are driven alone, electronic money, 3D printers and augmented reality are drastically changing when, how, and why we buy online.
 These technologies are having repercussions on the economic model of almost all e-traders, including you.
 Here is why.

 It may be strange to label emerging mobile technology in terms of the number of smartphones and tablets in circulation.
 The truth is that more than a third of visitors to any shopping site have access through a mobile device.

 However, we are at the beginning of the mobile Internet and the margins of progress are still gigantic.
 The two types of mutations that await us are the evolution of the format of the devices and their new features.

 Currently, most mobile devices are rectangular block species of different sizes and thicknesses.
 Its graphical interfaces allow buyers to access almost anything on the network and load millions of applications that are useful for everything.

 But smartphones and tablets are already dead and condemned to make way for other forms of mobile media, such as glasses and connected watches, for example.
 The Internet has already made its debut in automobiles.

 These new formats mean that buyers will have more channels and, therefore, opportunities to buy.
 For example, take a look at Buyviu and you will see the advantages of buying with your mobile phone.

 This is likely to generate new behaviors that will inevitably affect the way online retailers market their products.

 Think about what will happen when it is possible to combine these new mobile devices, such as Google glasses, for example, with another emerging technology.

 In theory, this means that a person who walks down a busy street and meets another person with a modern look, will only have to touch their Google glasses to instantly order this outfit from their favorite e-Trader.